Source-Gated Publishing

 Source-Gated Publishing matters because indexing depends on source registry checks and automated risk screening, not just content quality.
-Source records support factual fields, terminology, and conservative context.
+This page explains how the source type is used, what its limitations are, and how it fits into the site's source-gated publishing framework.

 Related Pages